-Fish Feel is the sole organization devoted exclusively to promoting the recognition of fish as sentient beings deserving of respect and protection.
+Fish Feel is the first organization devoted to promoting the recognition of fish as sentient beings deserving of respect and compassion.
 Despite fish constituting the largest category of animals used for food (including as farmed animal feed), and despite huge numbers of fish harmed for research, “sport,” and aquaria, their well-being receives very little attention, even from the animal protection community.

-Fish Feel primarily serves to help educate the public as to why these animals are deserving of our appreciation, the immense problems caused by their exploitation, and how we can help them.
+Fish Feel primarily serves to help educate the public as to why these animals are deserving of our admiration and appreciation, the immense problems caused by the exploitation of them, and how we can help them.

 Fish Feel is an all-volunteer organization that relies on individual contributions and grants.
 Fish Feel is a 501(c)3 nonprofit organization and a member of the Maryland Association of Nonprofit Organizations.
 All donations are tax deductible to the full extent allowed by law.